Thomas Albert, MD, DMD - Head and Neck Cancer

 Lina Reiss, PhD joined the department in January 2010 as a researcher in the Cochlear Implant Program and Oregon Hearing Research Center.
 She completed a B.S.E. in Mechanical Engineering from Princeton University in 1997 and went on to earn a Ph.D. in Biomedical Engineering from Johns Hopkins University in 2005.
 Dr Reiss completed a Postdoctoral fellowship in Communication Sciences and Disorders at the University of Iowa ( 2005-2009).
 She joined the OHSU Otolaryngology Department as an Assistant Professor in Otolaryngology and Biomedical Engineering, working as a researcher in outcomes in patients with cochlear implants.
 She is widely published, and is a member of the Association for research in Otolaryngology (ARO), the Society for Neuroscience, and the Alexander Graham Bell Association for the Deaf.

-Dr. Schindler is an Assistant Professor and the Medical Director of the OHSU-Northwest Center for Voice and Swallowing.
+Dr. Schindler is an Associate Professor and the Medical Director of the OHSU-Northwest Center for Voice and Swallowing.
 He graduated from Stanford in 1993 with bachelor's degrees in both Classics and Biology.
 In 1998, he received his medical degree from the University of California, San Francisco and is a member of the Alpha Omega Alpha Society.
 After completing his residency in Otolaryngology at Johns Hopkins Medical Center, he undertook fellowship training in Head and Neck Surgery at Johns Hopkins and Laryngology at Vanderbilt University Medical Center.
 He is board certified in Otolaryngology-Head and Neck Surgery and is a Fellow of the American Academy of Otolaryngology-Head and Neck Surgery.

 Dr. Schindler's current clinical interests include voice disorders in both professional and non-professional voice users, swallowing disorders, breathing and upper airway disorders, and cancer of the upper aerodigestive tract.
 His research interests include molecular diagnosis and management of early vocal fold cancers, treatment of spasmodic dysphonia and other neurologic voice disorders, and hoarseness in association with laryngopharyngeal reflux.